istarwyh/MyRoad/docs/Vnote/leveling up as a programmer/technology/database/How to Choose the Suitable Database.md

 >1.
 Data Model:
 - MySQL and PostgreSQL use a relational data model with tables, rows, and columns.
 They support SQL queries and ACID transactions.
 - Redis is an in-memory key-value store, supporting various data structures like strings, lists, sets, and hashes.
-- Elasticsearch stores data in JSON documents and is designed for search and analytics.
+- ElasticSearch stores data in JSON documents and is designed for search and analytics.
 - MongoDB is a document-based NoSQL database, storing data in BSON format.
 - TiDB is a distributed NewSQL database that supports the MySQL protocol and provides horizontal scalability.
 - ClickHouse is a columnar database designed for real-time analytics.
 - OSS and Simple Storage Service are object storage services, storing data as objects in a flat address space.

 2. Infrastructure:
-- MySQL, PostgreSQL, Redis, Elasticsearch, MongoDB, and ClickHouse can be deployed on-premises or in the cloud.
+- MySQL, PostgreSQL, Redis, ElasticSearch, MongoDB, and ClickHouse can be deployed on-premises or in the cloud.
 - TiDB is designed for cloud-native environments, providing distributed storage and computing.
 - OSS and Simple Storage Service are cloud-based storage services provided by Alibaba Cloud and Amazon Web Services, respectively.